Factorio-Access/Factorio-Access-Launcher/README.md

    3- Smooth-Walking: In this mode the character will move similarly to in a sighted game.
 The player will be notified if they run into something, but otherwise will not be notified of entities they are passing.
 Very fast, and great for getting around!

-## Interactions
+## Coordinates

-Get entity description: Y, for most entities and for items.

-Get entity description for the last scanned entity: SHIFT + Y

-Note: The description key used to be L.

-Read building status: RIGHT BRACKET, for applicable buildings when your hand is empty

-Check cursor coordinates and building part: K
+Read cursor coordinates: K

-Check relative distance and direction of cursor: SHIFT + K
+Read cursor distance and direction from your character: SHIFT + K

-Open building's menu: LEFT BRACKET

-Mine or pick up: X

-Clear obstacles around within 5 tiles: SHIFT + X on an empty tile.
-Obstacles include trees, rocks, items on the ground, tree stumps, scorch marks.
-Items are added to your inventory.

-Grab in hand instant mining tool: CONTROL + X. Also known as the cut and paste tool, this will instantly mine almost anything touched by the cursor.
-Does not work for ores.

-Pick up all objects within 5 tiles: SHIFT + X with the instant mining tool in hand.

-Put away instant mining tool: Q

-Open player inventory: E

-Collect nearby items, from the ground or from belts: Hold F
+Read character coordinates: CONTROL + K

+Save cursor bookmark coordinates: SHIFT + B

+Load cursor bookmark coordinates: B

+Type in cursor coordinates to jump to: ALT + T

+## Scanner Tool
+Entities in the world get indexed by the scanner tool when you run a scan.
+If there are multiple instances of the same entity, they tend to be grouped in the same scanner list entry.

+Scan for entities: END

+Scan for entities in only the direction you are facing: SHIFT + END

+Navigate scanner list entries: PAGE UP and PAGE DOWN.
+Alternatively you can use UP ARROW and DOWN ARROW.

+Repeat scanner list entry: HOME

+Switch between different instances of the same entry: SHIFT + PAGE UP and SHIFT + PAGE DOWN.
+Alternatively you can use SHIFT + UP ARROW and SHIFT + DOWN ARROW.

+Change scanner list filter category: CONTROL + PAGE UP and CONTROL + PAGE DOWN.
+Alternatively you can use CONTROL + UP ARROW and CONTROL + DOWN ARROW.

+Sort scan results by distance from current character location: N. If you change location, you need to press again.

+Sort scan results by total counts: SHIFT + N

+## Interactions with one entity
+Select an entity by moving the cursor on top of it.
+This includes selecting it from the scanner list.

 Read other entities on the same tile, if any: SHIFT + F

+Get its description: Y, for most entities or items.

+Get the description for the current scanner entry: SHIFT + Y

+Read its status: RIGHT BRACKET, for applicable buildings when your hand is empty

+Open its menu: LEFT BRACKET

+Mine it or pick it up: X

+Shoot at it: C (not recommended)

-Rotate: R.
+Rotate it: R.

-Rotation Note 1: If you have something in your hand, you will rotate that.
-Otherwise you will rotate the building your cursor is over.
+Rotation Note: If you have something in your hand, you will rotate that instead, and some buildings cannot be rotated after placing them down while others cannot be rotated at all.

-Rotation Note 2: The first time you press the rotate key, it will simply say the direction a building is facing.
-Subsequent presses will actually rotate the building.

-Rotation Note 3: To rotate the vanilla cursor, which is separate, press SHIFT + R.
+Nudge it by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.

-Smart pippette/picker tool: For a selected entity, Q, with an empty hand.
+Smart pipette/picker tool: For a selected entity, Q, with an empty hand.
 This brings to hand more of the selected entity's item form, if you have it in your inventory.

-Nudge building by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.

-Copy building settings: With empty hand, SHIFT + RIGHT BRACKET on the building
+Copy its settings: With empty hand, SHIFT + RIGHT BRACKET on the building

-Paste building settings: With empty hand, SHIFT + LEFT BRACKET on the building
+Paste its settings: With empty hand, SHIFT + LEFT BRACKET on the building

-Quickly collect the entire output of a building: With empty hand, CONTROL + LEFT BRACKET on the building
+Smart collect its entire output: With empty hand, CONTROL + LEFT BRACKET on the building

-Quickly collect half of the entire output of a building: With empty hand, CONTROL + RIGHT BRACKET on the building
+Smart collect half of its entire output: With empty hand, CONTROL + RIGHT BRACKET on the building

+## Interactions with multiple entities
+Collect nearby items from the ground or from belts: Hold F

 Repair every machine within reach: CONTROL + SHIFT + LEFT BRACKET, while you have at least 2 repair packs in your hand

-## Faster mining
-Clear area: SHIFT + X. This automatically clears trees and rocks and dropped items within a 10 tile radius.
-If you press this shortcut on rails, it clears rails too.
+Clear area: SHIFT + X. This automatically clears trees and rocks and dropped items within a 5 tile radius.
+If you press this shortcut on rails, it clears rail objects specifically.

 Start instant mining tool: CONTROL + X. When you are holding this tool, everything the cursor touches is mined instantly.

 Stop instant mining tool: Q

+Mine up all entities within 5 tiles: SHIFT + X with the instant mining tool in hand.

+## Blueprints and planner tools
+Grab a new upgrade planner: ALT + U

+Grab a new deconstruction planner: ALT + D

+Grab a new blueprint planner: ALT + B

+Start and end planner area selection: LEFT BRACKET

+Cancel selection: Q

+Open blueprint hand blueprint menu: RIGHT BRACKET

+Open blueprint hand blueprint book menu: RIGHT BRACKET

+Open blueprint hand blueprint book contents: LEFT BRACKET

+## Inventory

+Open player inventory: E

+Navigate inventory slots: W A S D

+Get slot coordinates: K

+Take selected item to hand: LEFT BRACKET

+Get selected item description: Y

+Get selected item logistic requests info: L

+Get selected item production info: U

+Pick an item from quickbar: NUMBER KEY, for keys 1 to 9 and 0.

+Switch to a new quickbar page: SHIFT + NUMBER KEY, for keys 1 to 9 and 0.

+Add selected item to quickbar: CONTROL + NUMBER KEY, for keys 1 to 9 and 0.
+Note: hand items have priority.

+Switch to other menus: TAB

+Close most menus: E

+Select the inventory slot for the item in hand: CONTROL + Q

+Select the crafting menu recipe for the item in hand: CONTROL + SHIFT + Q

 ## Cursor

-Speak cursor coordinates: K. If the cursor is over an entity, its relative location upon the entity is read out, such as the Southwest corner.
+Read cursor coordinates: K. If the cursor is over an entity, its relative location upon the entity is read out, such as the Southwest corner.

+Check building preview dimensions when building in cursor mode: K

-Speak relative cursor location: SHIFT + K.
+Read cursor distance and direction from character: SHIFT + K

 Enable or disable cursor mode: I